Last Updated on December 17, 2021

 As monkfish makes it way to more and more menus across the world, many pregnant women wonder if it’s a fish that should be on the ‘safe’ list.
 Only the tails and livers are eaten, so I’m covering monkfish liver, too.

-In this article, I’ll cover some popular ways monkfish is cooked, and also looking at the nutritional value of monkfish, plus its mercury levels, too.
+In this article, I’ll cover some popular ways monkfish is cooked, and also looking at the nutritional value of monkfish, plus its levels of mercury, too.

 When is Monkfish Unsafe to Eat in Pregnancy?